wagtail/wagtail/docs/advanced_topics/images/upload_to.rst

     class MyModel(models.Model):
     upload = models.FileField(upload_to=user_directory_path)

 If you’re saving a file on a Model with a FileField, using a ModelForm makes this process much easier.
-The file object will be saved to the location specified by the upload_to argument of the corresponding FileField when calling ``form.save():.``
+The file object will be saved to the location specified by the ``upload_to`` argument of the corresponding FileField when calling ``form.save():``.

 in Your view.py